joravkumar/GCTranscriptionConnector-Google/README.md

    - Sends PCM16 audio to the Google Cloud Speech-to-Text API for transcription in the source language.

 5. **Translation via Google Gemini (Optional):**
-   - If enabled via `customConfig.enableTranslation` in the open message, translates the transcribed text to the destination language using Google Gemini.
+   - If enabled via `customConfig.enableTranslation` in the open message, translates the transcribed text to the destination language using Google Gemini (see 'enableTranslation' in 'Language Handling' section.
    - Uses structured output to ensure only the translated text is returned.
    - If disabled or not specified, the original transcript is returned without translation, using the input language.